Adrian-Garcia/ExamenIngresoBackendSofex/README.md

 # Registro de empleados Sofex
-Esta aplicación fue desarrollada como un examen de ingreso para la empresa Sofex.
-Este projecto, tiene la finalidad de administrar el registro de empleados de la empresa únicamente desde el apartado backend.
+This application was developed as an entrance exam for the company Sofex.
+The purpose of this project is to manage the company's employee registration only from the backend.
-Para esto, se desarrolló un sistema REST en el cual se pueden hacer las siguientes peticiones :
+For this, a REST system was developed in which the following requests can be made:
-- CRUD de Empleados
+- Employee CRUD
-- CRUD de Semanas
+- Week CRUD
-- CRUD de días
+- Day CRUD
-- Registrar entrada y salida
+- Check in and check out
-- Inicio de semana
+- Week Start and Restart
-- Pago de empleados
+- Employee Payment Calculations

 ## Development